 But I digress.
 If you’re flying out of London Heathrow Terminal 5, it’s worth knowing the best airport lounge to pick.
 The airport lounge you can access in Terminal 5 depends on what class of British Airways flight you have booked and whether you have high status with British Airways or a Oneworld Partner.

-If you want to access one of the British Airways lounges in Heathrow Terminal 5, you need to be traveling in First, Club World, and Club Europe, or you need to be a Silver or Gold Executive Club member to gain access to these lounges.
+If you want to access one of the British Airways lounges in Heathrow Terminal 5, you need to travel in First, Club World, and Club Europe or be a Silver or Gold Executive Club member to gain access to these lounges.
 Even then, the Concorde Room is purely reserved for First customers or those with enough tier points who are given a special access card.

-There are three British Airways London Heathrow Terminal 5 departures lounges collectively known as ‘Galleries’ (one First lounge and two Business Class lounges), one arrivals lounge, and the Concorde Room, which is the most exclusive lounge of all.
+There are three British Airways London Heathrow Terminal 5 departures lounges collectively known as ‘Galleries’ (one First lounge and two Business Class lounges), one arrivals lounge, and the Concorde Room, the most exclusive lounge.

 1. The Concorde Room